Editing the deployable architecture stack definition locally

 -

-Complete the steps to stack the deployable architectures, define stack variables, and onboard the stack to a private catalog.
+Complete the steps to stack deployable architectures, define stack variables, and onboard the stacked architectures to a private catalog.

-Configure and deploy the stack to verify that it works as designed before adding the stack to a private catalog.
+Configure and deploy the architectures that are stacked together to verify that the solution works as designed before you add it to a private catalog.

 -